posativ/regenwolken/README.md

 - start MongoDB via `mongod --dbpath path/to/some/folder`
 - run `sudo python wolken.py [host]`
 - edit /etc/hosts to
+- finally launch Cloud.app and log in with `leave@thecloud:now` as user:passwd
 - take a test screenshot

 Warning: I'm happy, Cloud.app works, but I do not claim wolken.py is non-exploitable!